-Our Response Forecasting services provide decision support to a safe passage for personnel between the flotel and the host installation.
+Our Response Forecasting services provide decision support for a safe passage for personnel between the flotel and host installation.

 Our systems give you the necessary information to optimize connectivity while still adhering to the highest safety standards.

 Our system allows users to plan and schedule the disconnect according to procedures.

 StormGeo has an excellent feedback and rapport with its customers.
 StormGeo is willing to look at and revise prediction models based on actual observed data.Gareth Turner

 I would recommend StormGeo to other companies looking for a weather service provider because of their commitment to deliver reliable forecasts on time, together with their willingness to adjust their products to match your needs.Esben Jettestad